bluscreenofjeff/Red-Team-Infrastructure-Wiki/README.md

 ```
 socat TCP4-LISTEN:80,bind=10.0.0.2,fork TCP4:1.2.3.4:80
 ```
-In this example, 10.0.0.2 is one of the redirector's local IP addresses and 1.2.3.4 is the remote teamserver's IP address.
+In this example, 10.0.0.2 is one of the redirector's local IP addresses and 1.2.3.4 is the remote team server's IP address.

 ### iptables for HTTP